tjntomas/appdemon-blink-app/README.md

 Appdaemon app to blink lights in Home Assistant

 A simple app to blink a single light entity or a light group, and then restore the light to its previous state.
-If a light group is used, each individual light is retored to its previous state, even if the light was off, ie. when turned on again, the color and brightness is unchanged.
+If a light group is used, each individual light is restored to its previous state, even if the light was off, ie. when turned on again, the color and brightness is unchanged.

 Save the blink.py file in the apps folder and put the following in apps.yaml